Jamal Adams: 2017

 The New York Jets selected Adams in the first round (sixth overall) of the 2017 NFL draft.
 He was the first of two safeties drafted by the Jets, along with Marcus Maye (39th overall).
-He was the first defensive back selected in 2017.
+He was the first safety selected in 2017.

 On July 20, 2017, the Jets signed Adams to a fully guaranteed four-year, $22.25 million contract that included a $14.32 million signing bonus.

 Adams entered training camp competing against Calvin Pryor and fellow rookie Marcus Maye for a role as a starting safety.
 Head coach Todd Bowles named Adams the starting strong safety to begin the regular season, alongside free safety Maye.

 Adams made his professional regular season debut and first career start in the Jets season-opener versus the Buffalo Bills and recorded five combined tackles and deflected a pass in a 21–12 loss.
 Adams made his first career tackle on running back Mike Tolbert after his 13-yard run on the Bills' first drive.
 On September 24, Adams recorded two solo tackles, broke up a pass, and made his first career sack on quarterback Jay Cutler during a 20–6 win against the Miami Dolphins.
 In Week 17, he collected a season-high 10 combined tackles (three solo) and a pass deflection in the Jets' 26–6 loss to the New England Patriots.
 Adams finished his rookie season in with 83 combined tackles (63 solo), six pass deflections, and two sacks in 16 games and 16 starts.
 He was named to the PFWA All-Rookie Team.